-You may be tempted to fall back to physical transfer of documents (i.e. print and mail via USPS, FedEx, UPS, DHL), but I don't recommend it.
+You may be tempted to fall back to physical transfer of documents (such as print and mail via USPS, FedEx, UPS, DHL), but I don't recommend it.
 It is less secure, it takes longer, and it costs more.
-I have heard firsthand stories of identities stolen because someone broke into a drop box that contained sensitive personally identifiable information.
-While working at the bank, we even had a couple incidents where misdelivered boxes filled with sensitive customer information.
+I have heard firsthand stories of identities stolen because someone broke into a dropbox that contained sensitive personally identifiable information.
+While working at the bank, we even had a couple incidents where FedEx misdelivered boxes that were filled with sensitive customer information.